The dimensions of diversity

 The Religion & Belief dimension refers to the recognition and inclusion of different faiths, spiritual and secular beliefs.
 Companies that take this dimension into account create a culture of openness, tolerance and respect in which religious and ideological needs are accommodated and accepted.

-Example measures: Set up quiet rooms, adapt canteen offerings to religious customs, observe religious holidays (e.g. when planning vacations or important meetings).
+Example measures: Setting up spaces of silence, adapting canteen offerings to religious customs, observing religious holidays (e.g. when planning vacations or important meetings).

 Sexual orientation